sebastesnorvegicus/straumsnu.js/README.md

 Straumsnu.no is a web app for planning scuba dives in Saltstraumen.
 The app fetches tidal info from Norwegian authorities Kartverket and displays it in a suitable way.
-The app currently running on Straumsnu.no is written in asp.net.
-It is not available on Github.

-This repo holds a new Straumsnu app being developed.
-It will be written in javascript without frameworks.
+Straumsnu.no is written in javascript without frameworks.

 ## Getting Started